alexthegreat194/actichat/README.md

 # Actichat

 ### TODO ###
-- make client dict a list
-- reformat the chat area because the bubbles tend to clip
 - add styling to buttons (hover stuff)
 - Collapsible navbar
 - add content to index